AriFordsham/GHCWiki/prim-bool.md

 ```

-During the compilation process (assuming the optimizations are turned on) the definition of `(||)` gets inlined and then case-of-case transform is performed succesively.
+During the compilation process (assuming the optimizations are turned on) the definition of `(||)` gets inlined and then case-of-case transform is performed successively.
 This results in following Core (cleaned up for clarity):

 ```wiki
 case <# x 0 of _ {